CVUA-RRW/BAnalyzer/README.md

 Sequences within a Taxonomic node will be clustered prior to the alignement and calculation of the Hamming distance.
 This allows to reduce redundancy in the database.
 Dereplication is performed by grouping sequences with 100% identity **within a taxonomic node**.
-Note that alignement of ambiguous nucleotides **always** does not incure a penalty.
+Note that alignement of ambiguous nucleotides **never** incures a penalty.
 Therefore sequences containing ambiguous nuclotides can be clustered with sequences that contain strict nucleotide (A, T, U, C, G).

 ## Output